 We also recognise our responsibility to be transparent and open about our impact on people and the planet.
-We publish regularly updated material on our environmental, social and governance (ESG) performance on our corporate website, as well as in dedicated ESG updates.
+We publish regularly updated material on our environmental, social and governance (ESG) performance on our corporate website, as well as in our Annual Report and Accounts.

-This includes embedding sustainability into the products and services we offer in areas including capital markets, lending, transaction banking, advisory services and investments.
+To achieve these goals, we are intensifying the support we provide to customers in areas including capital markets, lending, transaction banking, advisory services and investments.
 We also maintain robust climate-related risk management in sectors such as energy, palm oil and forestry.

 Our sustainable finance targets

 In 2017, we set a target to provide and facilitate USD100 billion of sustainable financing and investment by 2025.
 By the end of 2020, we had delivered USD93 billion of progress towards this target.
 In 2020, we updated our approach, and our new ambition is to provide between USD750 billion and USD1 trillion in sustainable finance by 2030 to help our customers to progressively decarbonise.

 Our work in this area includes: advising clients and helping them to access capital markets; developing products such as green, social and sustainable bonds; providing loans for projects that meet green criteria; and managing socially responsible investment funds.

 We have a particular focus on transition finance, and plan to increase our portfolio of solutions in this area to help even the most heavy-emitting sectors to progressively decarbonise.

 Between the start of 2017 and the end of 2020, we provided or facilitated USD93 billion of sustainable financing and investment.
 Our new ambition is to provide between USD750 billion and USD1 trillion of finance and investment by 2030 to support customers in their journey to net zero.

 Find out how we plan to help build a thriving low-carbon economy.